Gigafactory New York: Operations

-The factory began production of solar cells in late August 2017.
-To build the panels, Tesla turned to its longtime partner, Panasonic.
-The two companies worked together to build batteries at Tesla's Gigafactory Nevada.
+To build the panels, Tesla outsourced production of the solar cells to Panasonic.
+The two companies had worked together to build batteries at Tesla's Gigafactory Nevada.
 Panasonic had 30 years of experience producing solar panels.
-The partnership allowed Tesla to outsource production and reduce its reliance on debt.
+The partnership allowed Tesla to reduce its reliance on debt.

+Panasonic began solar cell production at the factory in August 2017.
 At the beginning of production, Panasonic built traditional solar panels in Buffalo instead of solar shingles.
 The Japanese company employed about 400 people in Buffalo.

 The technology used incorporates nanotechnology, for which New York colleges and universities such as SUNY Poly and Erie Community College have developed programs and research, with the latter offering semiconductor and nanotechnology programs specifically for employment at the gigafactory.

 In January 2018, Tesla announced, after testing on employees' roofs, that it would begin installing its new product on commercial customers' homes "within the next few months".
 The Tesla Solar Roof proved to be challenging to build.
 Panasonic had to solve several engineering problems to make the modules work, and when completed, Tesla insisted on additional development to make the modules appear black instead of the blue-green color of the initial units.
 Tesla blamed the delays in Solar Roof production on its focus on the ramp up of the Tesla Model 3.
+Panasonic was able to produce thousands of solar panels per day at the factory but sold them to other buyers because Tesla had low demand.
+Panasonic then shutdown production to focus on further process improvements.
+Few roofs were installed in 2018.
+Those that were installed in California were recorded as costing double for the energy produced than the average home solar system.

 The factory was not able to start commercial production of the shingles until March 2020, and Panasonic left the joint venture in early 2020.
 Even after the Solar Roof entered production, Tesla struggled to produce the modules in great volume.
 Three years later, in 2023, industry analyst Wood Mackenzie reported that only 3,000 Solar Roofs are in use.
 In a tweet, Tesla disputed the Wood Mackenzie report, calling it “incorrect by a large margin,” but did not clarify what was incorrect.